walterar/pioneer-sp/README.txt

 Pioneer Scout Plus
 ~~~~~~~~~~~~~~~~~~

-This is a game of missions, which runs on the engine of Pioneer Space Sim
+A game of missions, trade and space combat in the 31st century using the
+Pioneer Space Sim engine with many additions and improvements.

 For more information or join the community, see: